sbpappas/Password-Manager/README.md

 This is a simple java password manager.
-Currently it is file-based, but may expand to store passwords in a database.
+Currently it is file-based, but hope to expand to store passwords in a database.